 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-- For the purpose of these graphs, 'sovereign bonds' consist o all sovereign exposures - No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments) - What is the minimum share of investments in transitional and enabling activities?
+\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

+\\ No percentage has been inserted as it is not relevant (no Taxonomy-aligned investments)

+• What is the minimum share of investments in transitional and enabling activi- ties?
+Not applicable. are environ- mentally sustaina- ble investments that do not take into account the criteria for environ- mentally sustaina- ble economic activ- ities under the EU Taxonomy.
+What is the minimum share of sustainable investments with an environmental objec- tive that are not aligned with the EU Taxonomy?
 Not applicable.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+What is the minimum share of socially sustainable investments?
+Not applicable.

+&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
-Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.

-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes.

-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk manage- ment.
+Unrated instruments may also include securities for which data needed for the measurement of attain- ment of environmental or social characteristics is not available.
+Reference bench- Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Reference bench- marks are indexes to measure whether the finan- cial product attains the environmental or social character- No ESG reference benchmark has been designated for the purpose of determining whether the financial product is aligned with the characteristics that it promotes. istics that they pro- mote.
+How is the reference benchmark continuously aligned with each of the en- vironmental or social characteristics promoted by the financial product?
+Not applicable.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable. - Where can the methodology used for the calculation of the designated index be found?

-More product-specific information can be found on the website: $\underline{www.ubs.com/funds}$
+Not applicable. • How does the designated index differ from a relevant broad market index?
+Not applicable.
+Where can the methodology used for the calculation of the designated in- dex be found?
+Not applicable.
+Where can I find more product specific information online?
+More product-specific information can be found on the website: www.ubs.com/funds